Vista-Technology/yanq/README.md

 ### Batfish
 [Batfish](https://www.batfish.org/) is an open source **network configuration analysis** tool.

-We have deployed a Batfish server inside our stack and we run some simple demostrative **validation** against it.
-As described before, we run this validations using Ansible automation.
+We have deployed a Batfish server inside our stack and we run some simple demonstrative **validation** against it.
+As described before, we run these validations using Ansible automation.

 For example, we want to validate BGP neighbourship
 ```yaml